What is Quantum Dot?

-The QD display is considered to have the widest range of color expression among the existing display technology.
+The QD-display is considered to have the widest range of color expression among the existing display technology.
 It can also express a wide range of colors at any brightness, from dark to bright.
-Quantum Dot (QD) displays can achieve >80% BT.2020 color gamut while conventional displays usually reach less than 60%.
+QD-display can achieve >80% BT.2020 color gamut while conventional displays usually reach less than 60%.
 Increase in color gamut coverage delivers immense value to users as it portrays more “lifelike” visuals.

 Constant Luminance Over All Angles

 QD has a characteristic that radiates uniformly in all directions, minimizing the change in image quality based on the viewing angle.
-LCDs typically have less than 40% luminance at the viewing angle of 60 degrees compared to the twelve o’clock viewing, while QD displays have the smallest luminance change of more than 70% even with angle changes.
+LCDs typically have less than 40% luminance at the viewing angle of 60 degrees compared to the twelve o’clock viewing, while QD-display has the smallest luminance change of more than 70% even with angle changes.

 Designed for bright viewing conditions, Samsung’s anti-glare technology can reduce the effect of glare and reflections, for great pictures with unbelievable brightness and colour under almost any lighting conditions.
 Daytime or night.
 With the lights on, or off.

 Glare and reflections on display screens can make it hard to see images clearly, especially in dark scenes where depth and detail is most difficult to discern.
-With extremely low light reflectivity, QD displays deliver incredible brightness and impeccable contrast across a wide variety of lighting environments.
+With extremely low light reflectivity, QD-display delivers incredible brightness and impeccable contrast across a wide variety of lighting environments.

 High Contrast Range

 Conventional displays often have limitations such as power consumption interfering with brightness levels.
 LCDs that use the backlight unit as a light source are almost impossible to adjust brightness individually for each pixel.
-Unlike LCDs, the blue light source of QD displays can be adjusted by individual pixels.
-QD displays with 4K resolution can control approximately 8.3 million (3840 x 2160) light sources separately.
-The perfect black of QD displays boosts a higher contrast ratio of 1,000,000 to 1, presenting users with exceptional quality.
+Unlike LCDs, the blue light source of QD-display can be adjusted by individual pixels.
+QD-display with 4K resolution can control approximately 8.3 million (3840 x 2160) light sources separately.
+The perfect black of QD-display boosts a higher contrast ratio of 1,000,000 to 1, presenting users with exceptional quality.

 Less Blue Light Emissions

-With 40-50% less harmful blue light than LCD, QD displays currently have the lowest level of harmful blue light emissions among current display options.
+With 40-50% less harmful blue light than LCD, QD-display currently has the lowest level of harmful blue light emissions among current display options.